Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Introduction

 To the best of our knowledge, there is no public dataset for 6-DoF localization under strong viewpoint changes.
-To facilitate the research of this area, we collect a new benchmark dataset \textit{AirLoc}, as shown in Figure~\ref{fig:dataset}.
-Compared with other geo-localization datasets~\cite{zhai2017predicting, liu2019lending, zhu2021vigor}, \textit{AirLoc} owns the following advantages: 1) We build textured 3D mesh references based on aerial oblique photography.
-2) We assign 6-DoF GT poses for query images instead of simply providing latitude, longitude, and azimuth angle.
-3) The query image possesses real conditions, including significant lighting variances (e.g., Day-and-Night).
+To facilitate the research of this area, we have collected a new benchmark dataset \textit{AirLoc}, as shown in Figure~\ref{fig:dataset}.
+Compared with other existing cross-view geo-localization datasets~\cite{zhai2017predicting, liu2019lending, zhu2021vigor}, \textit{AirLoc} owns the following advantages: 1) Textured 3D mesh references are built based on aerial oblique photography.
+2) 6-DoF GT poses are assigned for query images instead of simply providing latitude, longitude, and azimuth angle.
+3) The query image possesses different real conditions, including significant lighting variances (e.g., Day-and-Night).
 4) The query image is captured by a commonly-used cellphone or drone, rather than panoramic imaging.

 We evaluate several image localization baselines and our method on the proposed dataset \textit{AirLoc}.
 The experiments demonstrate that our method outperforms state-of-the-art approaches by a large margin.